 How can I use the most common topics?

 There are two main ways you can use the most common IELTS essay topics to your advantage.
-The first is to familiarise yourself with them while practicing and improving your English and the second is to focus on topic specific vocabulary.
+The first is to familiarise yourself with them while practising and improving your English and the second is to focus on topic-specific vocabulary.